Postdoctoral Psychology Fellowship

 Training Orientation

-The fellowship year begins with two weeks of orientation, during which the fellows are introduced to the faculty, Hennepin Healthcare’s facilities, as well as to policies and procedures.
+The fellowship year begins with three weeks of orientation, during which the fellows are introduced to the faculty, Hennepin Healthcare’s facilities, as well as to policies and procedures.
 The orientation also includes a series of lectures on basic topics such as interviewing, report writing, mandatory reporting of abuse, working with interpreters, and clinic procedures.

 Seminars